keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 Let me say I'm not setting this header anywhere in my code.

-And our API server is right: I'm POSTing a JSON encoded form and it need to know this ("making it work" on the server is never a way to go).<br>
+And to be honest our API server is right: I'm POSTing a JSON encoded form and it needs to be informed this; "making it work" on the server by allowing a text/plain input is bad for an API.<br>
-Removing the `Content-Type` for all type of requests was a mistake but _providing_ it for a simple GET request is an error too (because how can a GET request be in JSON format)?
+Removing the `Content-Type` for all type of requests was a mistake but _providing_ it for a simple GET request is an error too!
+How can a GET request be in JSON format?
+So my code was not formally correct from the beginning here.

-You can think that a fix can be to restore my `Content-Type` header, so something like this:
+So let's fix this by restoring my `Content-Type` header, something like this:

 ```javascript{3}
 fetch(URL, method, {